comworkio/comwork-cloud-wiki/tutorials/cwai.md

 ]
 ```

-In the future we'll propose a web GUI to upload your own adapters as a serverless function on the web console.
-In the meantime you can ask comwork via the [support system](./console/public/support.md).

 [^1]: The adapters and the abstract are located in the package `src/adapters/ai`
 [^2]: The list is defined in the `src/utils/ai/default_values.py` file